IgnatMaldive/battlefield/readme.md

 - Avoid enemy fire and collisions with buildings.
 - Buildings can be destroyed by shooting them multiple times.
 - Survive as long as possible to achieve a high score.

-## Screenshots

-*Screenshots are not included in this README.
-Please run the game to experience the visuals.*

 ## Getting Started